the-turing-way/the-turing-way/book/website/ethical-research/law-policy.md

 (er-law-policy)=
-# Ethics and Law, Policy and Human Rights
+# Law, Policy and Human Rights in Ethics

 ## Summary
 Law, human rights and policy all relate to ethics, but they are not the same thing.